esp/esp-js/ReadMe.md

 ### Work items

 A work item is simply an object that manages the lifetime of one or many async operations that together could be thought of as a single unit of work.
-There is no object named `workItem` in the ESP code base, it's simply a related pattern for dealing with async operations.
+There is no object named `workItem` in the ESP code base, it is simply a related pattern for dealing with async operations.
 They work in much the same was as `Observable.prototype.beginWork()` whereby results are posted back to the router.
 Usually, but not always, the results would get processed by the event processor that started the work item.

 Typically you'd find that work items fall under one of the following categories:

-* transient : something you create for a short lived operation, perhaps to request a price from the server, once the result is received it's done it's job.
+* transient : something you create for a short lived operation, perhaps to request a price from the server.
+Once the result is received it has done its job.
-* long lived : something that posts multiple results (via events) back into the router, it could potentially share it's lifetime with the model root (i.e. common static data feed from downstream) or part of the model (i.e. user specific trade filter subscription).
+* long lived : something that posts multiple results (via events) back into the router.
+It could potentially share its lifetime with the model root (i.e. common static data feed from downstream) or part of the model (i.e. user specific trade filter subscription).

 This example demonstrate a transient work item: